Cam Newton Award

 3. Clayton Tune, Houston

-In third place, Clayton Tune collected 11 points.
-After a disappointing first month of the season, Tune remained available in some leagues on the waiver wire.
+Clayton Tune finished third in the voting.
+After a disappointing first month of the season, Tune remained available in some leagues on the waiver wire in October.
 For those who acquired the Cougars’ quarterback, the rewards were astronomical.
-In his final seven games, Tune surpassed 40 points six times, including a season-best 82 against SMU.
-His hot streak catapulted him to third place in the voting, beating out Bo Nx and Austin Reed.
+In his final seven games, Tune surpassed 40 FPs six times, including a season-best 82 against SMU.
+His hot streak catapulted him to third place, beating out Bo Nx and Austin Reed.

 by Mike Bainbridge